waynewbishop/bishop-algorithms-swift/README.md

 + Dijkstra's Shortest Path
 + Heaps & Heapsort Operations

-With plans to expand the list algorithms, developers are welcome to follow the project through Github or online at www.waynewbishop.com/swift.
+I plan to write further additional examples of algorithms and all developers are welcome to follow the project through Github or online at <a href="http://www.waynewbishop.com" target="_blank">www.waynewbishop.com/swift</a>.
 As a collaborative open-source effort, I also welcome <a href="https://twitter.com/waynewbishop" target="_blank">feedback</a> and <a href="https://help.github.com/articles/be-social" target="_blank">contribution</a> from others.

 Getting Started